AMX-30: Combat history

+Athens Polytechnic uprising

+In the early hours of 17 November 1973, an AMX-30 tank operated by the Greek junta crashed through the gates of the National Technical University of Athens, which had been occupied by students since 14 November.
+This was the beginning of the final events that ended the Athens Polytechnic uprising and the anti-junta revolt in Greece.

+Gulf War

 Qatari AMX-30s saw combat during the Gulf War at the Battle of Khafji, where on 30 January 1991 they counter-attacked in an attempt to retake the city of Khafji from Iraqi forces which had occupied it the night before.
 During the action, Qatari AMX-30s knocked out three Iraqi T-55s and captured four more.
-Two Qatari AMX-30 were lost during the battle.
+Two Qatari AMX-30s were lost during the battle.

 The French participation in the Persian Gulf War, codenamed Opération Daguet, saw the deployment of the 6e Division Légère Blindée ("6th Light Armoured Division"), referred to for the duration of the conflict as the Division Daguet.
 Most of its armoured component was provided by the AMX-10RCs of the cavalry reconnaissance regiments, but a heavy armoured unit, the 4e Régiment de Dragons ("4th Dragoon Regiment") was also sent to the region with a complement of 44 AMX-30B2s.
 Experimentally, a new regimental organisational structure was used, with three squadrons of thirteen tanks, a command tank and six reserve vehicles, instead of the then normal strength of 52 units.
 Also six older AMX-30Bs were deployed, fitted with Soviet mine rollers provided by Germany from East German stocks, and named AMX 30 Demin.
 The vehicles were all manned by professional crews, without conscripts.
 The Daguet Division was positioned to the West of the Coalition forces, to protect the left flank of the U.S. XVIII Airborne Corps.
 This disposition gave the French commander greater autonomy, and also lessened the likelihood of encountering Iraqi T-72s, which were superior both to the AMX-10RCs and the AMX-30B2s.
 With the beginning of the ground offensive of 24 February 1991, French forces moved to attack its first target, "Objective Rochambeau", which was defended by a brigade from the Iraqi 45th Infantry Division.
 A raid by Gazelle helicopters paved the way for an attack by the 4e Régiment de Dragons.
 Demoralized by heavy coalition bombardments, the Iraqi defenders rapidly surrendered.
 The following day, the 4e Dragons moved on to their next objective, "Chambord", where they reported destroying ten tanks, three BMPs, fifteen trucks and five mortars with the assistance of USAF A-10s, and capturing numerous prisoners.
 The final objective was the As-Salman air base ("Objective White"), that was reported captured by 18:15, after a multi-pronged attack, with the 4e Dragons attacking from the south.
 In all, the AMX-30s fired 270 main gun rounds.

+Houthi–Saudi Arabian conflict

 In 2015, Saudi Arabia's AMX-30s and M1 Abrams tanks deployed along the border with Yemen.
 Two were lost.